 Geologic time has a series of divisions.
 Eon is the largest division of time, followed by era, period, epoch, and age.
 The geologic record shows processes that started and stopped, yet time flowed continuously.
 The partitions of the Geologic Time Scale occurred everywhere on Earth, however, rocks representing processes of deposition and rock formation during a particular period of time may or may not be present at a given location.
-Thus, we have the concepts of Time vs. Rock; e.g. Periods of geologic time are Systems of rock (see table below).
+Thus, we have the concepts of Time vs. Rock; e.g. Periods of geologic time flowed continuously but the rocks that formed during that period are Systems of rock (see table below).
 The Tonto Group is the Cambrian System in the Grand Canyon deposited during the Cambrian Period.
 System refers to rock; period refers to time.
 Looking back at the Geologic Time Scale, the names shown for the various units of the Geologic Time Scale represent time flowing continuously from the beginning of the Earth.
 But only the rocks formed during these time units are available for study.
 Comparative terms for time and rock are given in the table below.
 Subdivisions of the time units are given as early, middle, and late.
 These terms are capitalized when formally defined, but left lowercase when used informally.
-Corresponding subdivisions of rock units are expressed as lower, middle, and upper reflecting depositional position in the sequence of strata.
+Corresponding subdivisions of rock units are expressed as lower, middle, and upper reflecting depositional position in the superpositional sequence of strata.

 Time divisions vs. rock divisions.

 With the expansion of science and technology into the center of the developed world, some geologists think the influence of humanity on natural processes has become so great that the geologic community is now considering designating a new geologic time period, known as the Anthropocene .
 As improvements to our understanding of the human impact on Earth, geology uses the understanding of the history of the Earth system to make predictions about the future and how it will unfold under the influences of people.